Singapore Badminton Stadium: Chronicles (1950s – 2024)

-Due to SBA's inability to pay off the debt from construction, the Stadium as well as the remaining debt was taken over by the Singapore Sports Council.
-Upon acquiring the stadium, it was refurbished and renamed as the Singapore Badminton Hall.
-The Hall was assigned to be the one of the event venues for the Southeast Asian Games, which had its 12th (Year 1983) and 17th (Year 1993) games hosted in the Hall.
+In 1977, the Singapore Sports Council discussed with SBA to take over the stadium.
+In 1978, upon acquiring the stadium, it was refurbished and renamed as the Singapore Badminton Hall.
+The Hall was assigned to be one of the event venues for the Southeast Asian Games, which had its 12th (Year 1983) and 17th (Year 1993) games hosted in the Hall.